 I know many of you probably think you are super-capable multi-taskers….. however, while we may unconsciously be able to do several things at once, the human brain can only ‘consciously’ focus on one task.

 So you can either notice your breath, then your feet touching the ground, then your spinal alignment, and then your breath…. etc. but not everything at once.
-And, really, this just creates more for the mind to cling on to, to seek out, to be consumed by…. and this is not what we are wanting from our practice.
+And, really, looking for more things to think about creates more for the mind to cling on to, to seek out, to be consumed by…. and this is not what we are wanting from our practice.

-…. and therefore, conscious thoughts on trying to match our breath to our steps in any way will defeat this purpose….. it just keeps our conscious mind engaged in trying to figure out if we are doing it right…. then we end up complicating the process, judging ourselves, and defeating the purpose of our walking meditation.
+Therefore, consciously thinking about trying to match our breath to our steps will defeat this purpose.
+And we don’t want our conscious minds to be engaged in trying to figure out if we are doing it right or not.

 What Should I Focus On During Walking Meditation?

-I know in the beginning, this is not easy as we do need some guidance on how to do anything new.
-Meditation, in any form, is no different.
-However, when learning any form of meditation, it’s difficult not to get caught up in the rules, the ritual, and the dogma.
+I know, in the beginning, it’s not easy to just be an observer because we all need some guidance when we are learning something new.
+And any form of meditation is no different.
+And this presents us with a challenge as it’s difficult not to get caught up in the rules, the ritual, and the dogma that others will try and pass on to us.

-If you seek information, there is plenty available….
-And you will be told that you need to do this, this way, and do that, another way, and you need to listen to this teacher or that one because their way is ‘the best!’
+You will be told that you need to do this and then that…. and that you should listen to this teacher or that one because their way is the best!

-However, I’m happy to tell you that if you stick with meditation, you will find your own path… you will find the ways that work best for you, and you will be able to incorporate your ways into more and more aspects of your everyday life…. this is of course the greatest benefit of learning meditation.
+And while at the beginning, it’s helpful to have some good advice, I’m happy to say that if you stick with meditation, you will find your own path… you will find the ways that work best for you.

 Your Ego Is Not Going To Make It Easy For You!